Meet the Staff

 Ed Jahn came to Oregon Field Guide in 2000 after several years at Rocky Mountain PBS in Denver.
 He recently received the 2014 national "Edward R. Murrow" award from the Radio, Television & Digital News Association for his documentary work and has won 13 regional Emmy Awards for his work on Oregon Field Guide as well as the outdoor life program Spirit of Colorado.
 Ed also won the duPont-Columbia Award for Journalism in 2008 for his work on The Silent Invasion and was twice awarded a Society of Environmental Journalists Award for "In-Depth Reporting on the Environment."
 He has been a fellow with the Institutes for Journalism and Natural Resources and is an avid bike commuter, gardener and lover of the backcountry.

 Producer, Oregon Field Guide

-Vince Patton hit the ground running reporting for Oregon Field Guide in 2007 after spending 27 years in television news in Denver, Wichita, Dallas and Portland.
-He also contributes reports to OPB News.
-His work has received more than two dozen journalism honors including national awards from American Association for the Advancement of Science, CINE, Scripps Howard and the Society of Environmental Journalists plus five regional Emmys.
+Vince Patton joined Oregon Field Guide in 2007 after spending 27 years in television news in Portland, Dallas, Denver and Wichita.
+He has won eight Emmy awards, including four for his work at OPB, and more than two dozen regional and national journalism honors from American Association for the Advancement of Science, Scripps Howard, ACE, SEJ and CINE.
 In 2003, he was one of a dozen U.S. journalists chosen for a prestigious Knight Wallace Fellowship for a year of study at the University of Michigan.
 Vince is an avid nature photographer whose images have won honors from the Oregonian and the Oregon State Fair and have been featured in OPB member guides and calendars.